Maebilene/vampurica.github.io/vampire/Clans/Dhampir.md

 # In Clan Disciplines

 A Dhampir character has no in-clan Disciplines, and instead place 7 creation points into any three starting disciplines they choose.
-However, a Dhampir character can never learn any Discipline above the 3rd level.
+However, a Dhampir character can never learn any Discipline above the 3rd level, nor purchase additional disciplines with XP.

 # Weakness